homics/instructions/homics/docs/user-guide/kafka.md

 ![stats-kafka](../img/stats-kafka.png)

+## At your keyboard

+Checkout the branch:

+    git checkout exercise-4

+This exercise is split in two parts.

+1. You will edit the **Monolith** to send a message to kafka when an order is payed.

+2. You will consume the messages in the **Stats** microservice.

 ## Setup

 1. Before implementing anything, for this exercise, we need to have a running instance of kafka.
 The easiest way is to launch